Coral Springs middle school janitor guilty of sexual battery

 The former Coral Springs Middle School janitor and football coach had been accused of sexually molesting a then-15-year-old victim at least 10 times.

-A Coral Springs detective was also on the stand Wednesday, and told jurors that Grant was surprised by the initial accusation and maintained his innocence throughout a three-hour interview and a staged call with the victim.
+A Coral Springs detective also took the stand Wednesday, and told jurors that Grant was surprised by the initial accusation and maintained his innocence throughout a three-hour interview and a staged call with the victim.

-Testimony from four additional victims provided similar stories of how Grant, a flag football coach and mentor, would use stretching exercises to molest the then-middle schoolers.

-The primary victim in the case is the only one on whom Grant allegedly performed oral sex.

 Grant's defense attorney, James Lewis, had been trying to downplay the victims' testimony in Wednesday's closing arguments, citing a lack of physical evidence or fingerprints on the boy's body.